News

 2020 Leaf Pickup Bulletin

 As in previous years, please do not put brush, dirt or debris in leaf piles or bags.
-If it is determined that your piles of leaves or bags are not in compliance, they will not be picked up by the city.
+If it is determined that your piles of leaves or bags are not in compliance, they will not be picked up by the City.
 If you see leaves that are not in compliance with city ordinance, you can report it on Fixit Stamford.
-On heavily parked streets, the city will be posting temporary no parking signage to remove leaves.
+On heavily parked streets, the City will be posting temporary no parking signage to remove leaves.
 Please be aware that during this time, illegally parked cars will be ticketed and towed.

 The City encourages all citizens to consider mulching or composting their leaves as a better, more environmentally beneficial alternative.
 Shredding leaves into lawns or flower beds or collecting leaves in compost piles are ways residents can dispose of leaves in an environmentally friendly matter.
 Mulching leaves into your lawn will provide you with a natural fertilizer that will improve soil health in a cheap and efficient manner.
 It’s easy, green and saves you money.

-If you would like further up to date updates on this year's leaf pick up program, please sign up for the City Services E-Subscriber List.
+If you would like further up to date updates on this year's leaf pickup program, please sign up for the City Services E-Subscriber List.

 New Interactive Map

-The City has a brand new interactive leaf pick up status map that will provide updates on where our leaf pick up crews have been.
+The City has a brand new interactive leaf pickup status map that will provide updates on where our leaf pickup crews have been.
 For best results, zoom in closer to your road.

 Map Key: